tirolerstefan/kaifa/README.md

 Discussion about this script:
 https://www.photovoltaikforum.com/thread/157476-stromz%C3%A4hler-kaifa-ma309-welches-mbus-usb-kabel/?pageNo=2#post2350873

-Useful description of Frames:
+Useful description of TiNetz frames: https://www.gurux.fi/node/18232
-https://www.gurux.fi/node/18232

-This script was only tested with the above meter.
+This script was only tested with the above meter and the mentioned suppliers.

 ## Required Hardware